• THE INCLUSION LIST

 Nominees

-• 2023 had the highest number and percentage of Asian nominees– 20 nominations, or 8% of all Asian nominees were named in 2023.
-Eleven, or more than half of those nominees, were associated with one film (Everything, Everywhere, All at Once).
+• Eleven nominees were associated with one film (Everything, Everywhere, All at Once).
 The nominees associated with this film won a total of 6 Academy Awards.

-• Only 4 Asian women were nominated for Best Picture, out of 18 total nominations for Asians in this category.
-All 4 were nominated in 2020, 2021 or 2025.
+• Only 5 Asian women were nominated for Best Picture, out of 19 total nominations for Asians in this category.
+The first time an Asian woman was nominated for Best Picture was in 2020.

-• No Asians received a nomination for Best Picture in 2024.
-Asian nominees appeared in only 8 categories in 2024: Best Animated Film, Best Cinematography, Best Documentary Feature, Best Makeup & Hairstyling, Best Original Screenplay, and Best Visual Effects.
+• Asian nominees appeared in 11 categories in 2026: Best Adapted Screenplay, Best Animated Film, Best Cinematography, Best Costume Design, Best Directing, Best Documentary Film, Best Makeup and Hairstyling, Best Picture, Best Song, and Best Sound.

 • Celine Song is only the second Asian woman nominated for Best Original Screenplay.
 The first was Iris Yamashita (2007).
 The other 8 Asian nominees in this category were all men.